SoundMetrics/aris-integration-sdk/README.md

 Documentation of file formats and frame headers can be found in our repo `aris-file-sdk`.

-### Release History
-The release history of this SDK is tracked [here](release-history.md).
-Releases are available [here](https://github.com/SoundMetrics/aris-integration-sdk/releases).

 ### Common Code

 **[aris-integration-sdk/common/code/](common/code/)**: These folders contain the following: